 - Locate the battery.
 Newer Chevrolet vehicles have a plastic cover on top of the battery.
 If necessary, remove the cover to access the positive and negative terminals of the battery.

-- Connect the red clamp on the positive battery terminal.
+- Connect the red clamp to the positive battery terminal.
 The positive terminal will have the (+) stamped near the battery post.

 - Connect the negative clamp on the negative terminal.